 The Data Management Office is responsible for the University QL database, where all student records are stored.
 This

-The Student Records and Examinations Office is responsible for the registration of students, and the ongoing maintenance of the student records.
-This office also deals with the management of the assessment process, including the issue of
+Examinations offices are responsible for the registration of students, the ongoing maintenance of the student records, and the management of examination and assessment process, including the issue of